- The basics of abstract painting. Most notable artists

 Well, if you were to look at the works of the German expressionists you may be puzzled as why so much historical context, however, they deserve the credit as veterans, the ones to have taken the road of discovery and still questionable as the founder of abstract art is Hilma af Klimt who really had something to say as a true artist.

 Fauvism and Orphism + Matisse, O’Keeffe, etc.

 Crucial to Fauvism and Orphism abstract art is the rejection of three-dimensional perspective.
 Fauvism is depicting objects with intense arbitrary color, while Orphism is characterized by bright patches of color rather than a figurative object.

 Henri Matisse was a famous Fauvist and works like his “Dance (II)” (1910) exemplify the movement’s characteristic style.
 Creativity takes courage are the beautiful words of Henri Matisse that ring true for every artist.
 Sure, each of us can define what makes the art good.
 You can tell the art is good because of its composition.
 It could be because of the concept.
 It could be because the art has touched your ever longing soul.
 The list goes on.
 In the case of Matisse, one has to look at his work and come up with conclusions.

-Famous Orphism painters include Robert Delaunay, whose “Simultaneous Windows on the City” (1912) and “The First Disk” (1912-1913) consist of multiple patches or segments of various colors.
-“The eye is the most refined of our senses, the one which communicates most directly with our mind, our consciousness.”, the artist says and indeed his work has some interesting ideas.
-Georgia O’Keeffe is well-known for her colorful, closely cropped abstract flower paintings.
+Famous Orphism painters including Robert Delaunay, whose slice"Simultaneous Windows on the City" (1912) and"The First Disc" (1912-1913) include multiple stains or sections of unique colours.
+They thought the eye is the most tasteful of individual senses, the one that communicates directly with all our mind, our comprehension.
+Georgia O'Keeffe is famous for her vibrant, carefully photographed abstract flower paintings.